-surface stormwater flooding and locations of footpath extensions are generally based on feedback from the community; busy pedestrian routes, particular used by older people; and the location of schools, central business areas, parks and reserves.
+The addition of kerbs and channels also help manage surface stormwater flooding and protect street pavements.
+The locations of footpath extensions are generally based on feedback from the community; busy pedestrian routes, particularly those used by older people; and the location of schools, central business areas, parks and reserves.

 The installation of new kerbs and channels is based on known flooding hotspots.
 Throughout the ten-year life of this LTP, we propose to include a new annual budget of \$400K per year (inflation adjusted), 50% coming from town infrastructure reserve funds, which include contributions from property developers for local infrastructure.